Image of a young woman inspired to follow her professional dreams

 Class Size: 24 seats

-SCOE U: Navigating Change in Shifting Times
+SCOE U: Navigating Change in Shifting Times (SCOE Only)

 In education, change is constant.
 This interactive session helps employees explore how to adapt and stay resilient when “the cheese moves.”
 Drawing on the principles from Who Moved My Cheese? by Dr. Spencer Johnson, participants will reflect on their own responses to change, share stories with colleagues, and discover ways to lead with optimism, flexibility, and purpose even when times are uncertain.